2018 Winter Olympics opening ceremony: Preparations

 The site of the opening ceremony, Pyeongchang Olympic Stadium, was built specifically for the Games.
 The pentagonal stadium seated 35,000.
-The organizers for the event said the shape was chosen because it is a combination of different shapes, a circle, a square, and a triangle, which represent heaven, earth, and mankind.
-No Olympic or Paralympic events were be held at the stadium, which was only used for the opening and closing ceremonies.
+The organizers for the event said the shape was chosen because it is a combination of different traditional shapes - a circle, a square, and a triangle, which represent heaven, earth, and mankind.
+No Olympic or Paralympic events were held at the stadium, which was only used for the opening and closing ceremonies.
 The venue was torn down afterwards.

 The broadcast of the Opening Ceremony of the 2018 Winter Olympic Games was available in more than 200 countries around the world.

-Ha Hyun-woo of the band Guckkasten, Ahn Ji-young of the musical duo Bolbbalgan4, Lee Eun-mi and Jeon In-kwon with his band Deulgukhwa performed and sang John Lennon's "Imagine" at the opening ceremony.

-The Rainbow Children's Choir performed an arrangement, with Korean traditional musical instruments, of the national anthem, “Aegukga”.
-The multiethnic children's choir was formed to educate the Korean public about multicultural families living in Korea.

-Insooni sang the theme song for the PyeongChang 2018 Olympic Torch Relay, "Let Everyone Shine".

 Ceremony

 The ceremony's message centered on peace, passion, harmony, and convergence.

-Five children from rural Gangwon province led the ceremony, which included one Inmyeonjo (a mythical creature with a body of a bird and a head of a human, a creature that only appears when the world is at peace), four mythical creatures, including a white tiger – spirit animal protector of Korea and the mascot of these Games, natural floral and fauna, and a cast of 2,000.
-Five children were used to symbolize the five Olympic rings, and the five names were chosen to represent fire, water, wood, metal, and earth, the five elements that are believed to make up the Earth.
+Five children from rural Gangwon province led the ceremony, and were used to symbolize the five Olympic rings, with their names being chosen to represent fire, water, wood, metal, and earth, the five elements that are believed to make up the Earth.

 Augmented reality and 5G technology were also incorporated in the event.
 The largest drone show in history, featuring 1,218 Shooting Star drones, was planned for the ceremony but cancelled at the last minute; television audiences were shown a version that had been recorded the previous December.

 During the opening ceremony the organizing committee was a victim of a cyber attack, but without major consequences.

-Programme
+Proceedings

+Countdown

+The ceremony began with a short film set in Incheon International Airport and across South Korea, depicting the posters of the previous editions of the Games.
+When the video arrived at the Sangwon Temple, the feed cut to a live shot of the stage, with a recreation of The Bell of Sangwon Temple standing in the centre.
+The countdown then took place around the bell.

+The Land of Peace

+A video introducing the five children from rural Gangwon was shown.
+In the video, they are shown entering a cave, and are guided out by a white tiger, with the feed once again transitioning to a live shot of the five children with the tiger inside the stadium.
+As they crossed the stage, a depiction of the Baekdudaegan mountain range was projected onto it.

+They were joined by performers handling puppets resembling the flora and fauna of Gangwon Province, as well as the four guardians - the white tiger, a blue dragon, a vermillion bird, and a black tortoise.
+As the segment progressed, an Inmyeonjo appeared on center stage representing peace.

+The segment ended as an augmented reality constellation dome rose over the stage.

+Entrance of the President of the Republic of Korea

+Moon Jae-in, President of the Republic of Korea, and Thomas Bach, President of the International Olympic Committee were introduced.

+Taegeuk: Harmony of the Cosmos

+White light then illuminated the stadium as 371 janggu players performed on stage.
+They performed a janggu dance, and the segment culminated with the performers changing their costumes from white to red and blue, taking the form of the Taegeuk.